fritzlabs/swift-framework/README.md

 > CocoaPods 1.1.0+ is required to build Fritz 1.0.0+.

-To integrate Fritz into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrate Fritz into your Xcode project using CocoaPods, add a line to your `Podfile`:

 ```
-pod update
-pod install Fritz '~> 1.0.0-beta'
+pod Fritz '~> 1.0.0-beta'
 ```